user-story-based-exercises/sew-registrationform/README.md

   - Password* (at least 3 characters)
   - Password repeat (must match the first password field)
 - In case of a validation error a meaningful error message is presented to the user.
+- The error message is displayed for every input field.
+- The validation is automatically checked, not only on submitting the form.
 - The submit button is only clickable, if there are no errors in the registration form.
 - Use the library [vuelidate](https://vuelidate.js.org/) for validation.